As part of the 2023 Nuit Blanche, the Shoah Memorial invites the visual artist

 Born in 1969 in Lyon, Melik Ohanian is a French artist, visual artist and videographer, living between Paris, Issoudun and Armenia, within the framework of his permanent project

-Although not all of Melik Ohanian’s work is devoted to it, a part of his artistic corpus strongly and emotionally invests the memory and history of the genocide of the Armenians.
-It therefore also produces a broader reflection on the concepts of territories, physical and conceptual, articulated around the question of time, integrating historical, political or ideological dimensions.
+Although not all of Melik Ohanian’s work is devoted to it, a part of his artistic corpus invests with force and emotion the memory and history of the genocide of the Armenians.
+It also produces a broader reflection on the concepts of territories, physical and conceptual, articulated around the question of time, integrating historical, political or ideological dimensions.
 Nourished as much by science as by philosophy, his work develops through a multiplicity of mediums, questioning the modes of representation of the exhibition and often going beyond the usual frames of the image in its spatial and temporal dimensions.

 His work has won several awards, including the Marcel Duchamp Prize in 2015, the Golden Lion for Best National Pavilion as part of the collective exhibition of the Armenian Pavilion at the 56th edition of the Venice Biennale in 2015, and the Visarte Prize in 2019.